valbarriere/biases_ppl/README.md

 ### Entity Recognition Model

 To run the experiments we use an entity recognition model.
-Download it using the Spacy library:
+Download it using the Spacy library.
+Note you can also use one from `transformers`.

 ```bash
 python -m spacy download xx_ent_wiki_sm